Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 Pricing:

-Starts at $9.2/user/month.
+Starts at $14/user/month.

 3. Pipedrive – Best for Customizable Sales Pipeline

-Pipedrive - Best for Customizable Sales Pipeline
+Pipedrive - Best for Task Management

 Image Source: Pipedrive

-Plus, the built-in sales assistant, powered by machine learning gave me helpful tips and insights that actually made a difference in how I approached follow-ups.
+Plus, the built-in sales assistant, powered by machine learning, gave me helpful tips and insights that actually made a difference in how I approached follow-ups.

 But the magic lies in the customization.
 You can build your pipeline to perfectly match your sales process, adding, removing, or renaming stages as needed.